 - Maintain a good standard of oral hygiene.
-Brush your teeth using a fluoride toothpaste twice a day to remove plaque – once in the morning and once before you go to bed.
+Brush your teeth using a fluoride toothpaste after every meal.

-- Thorough brushing with either a manual or electric toothbrush should take around two minutes.
+- Thorough brushing with either a manual or electric toothbrush should take around 2 minutes.

-- Replace your toothbrush or toothbrush head every three months.
+- Replace your toothbrush or toothbrush head every 3 months.

 - Floss daily between your teeth to remove plaque.

 - Drink plenty of fluids to avoid dehydration.